dtk/dtk-provisioning/README.md

 ### Bootstraping

-For out of the box DTK Server bootstraping, run the following command from your cloned DTK-Provisioning directory
+In `site.pp` file, set the value of host attribute to the public address of your environment, and after that run the following command from your cloned DTK-Provisioning directory

 `puppet apply site.pp --modulepath=./modules`